neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/Maintenance/Use-Nightlies.md

 4. Upload the archive to the apps folder of your Nextcloud instance
 5. Delete the existing passwords folder
 6. Unpack the archive with `tar zxf passwords.tar.gz` or `gunzip passwords.tar.gz && tar xf passwords.tar`
-7. Open the base folder and run the Nextcloud updater with `./occ upgrade` or trough the web interface.
+7. Open the base folder and run the Nextcloud updater with `php ./occ upgrade` or trough the web interface.